-- CTENOPHORA An animal phylum, superficially resembling jellyfish, ranging in size from less than 2 cm to about 1m in length.
-Commonly known as "sea walnuts" or fromb jellies", these animals prey heavily on plankforic organisms, particularly crustaceans and fish larvae. - CUMACEANS Small motile crustaceans which usually inhabit the surface layers of sediment, although some species exhibit diurnal vertical migrations in the water column; their presence is often indicative of unstable sediment conditions. - DECAPODA .
-The largest order of crustaceans; membars have five sets of locomotor appendages, each joined to a segment of the location spin thorax; includes crabs, lobsters, and shrimps. - DEMERSAL The living at or near the bottom of the sea.
+CTENOPHORA An animal phylum, superficially resembling jellyfish, ranging in size from less than 2 cm to about 1m in length.
+Commonly known as "sea walnuts" for fcomb jellies", these animals prey heavily on plankforic organisms, particularly crustaceans and fish larvae.

+CUMACEANS Small motile crustaceans which disually inhabit the surface layers of sediment, although some species exhibit diurnal vertical migrations in the water column; their presence is often indicative of unstable sediment conditions.

+DECAPODA .
+The largest order of crustaceans; members have five sets of locomotor appendages, each joined to a segment of the set signification the segment includes crabs, lobsters, and shrimps.